Kingsleysase/Excel-Projects/README.md

 # Excel-Projects!
-This respository contains projects work on using only Microsoft Excel
+This repository contains projects that were worked on using only Microsoft Excel.